 Medical Devices Regulation – What You Need To Know

-Two years ago the new Medical Device Regulations (MDR) were introduced – sweeping legislation designed to ensure that all medical equipment is safe and performs as intended.
+In 2017, the new Medical Device Regulations (MDR) were introduced – sweeping European legislation designed to ensure that all medical equipment is safe and performs as intended.

 The 2017 legislation slipped many people by, but the deadline is looming for when the regulations really take effect and must be fully applied.
 From May 26 next year, all equipment deemed a “medical device” in the EU will need to undergo a conformity assessment or self-assessment to demonstrate it meets legal requirements.
 The aim of the new legislation is to improve the quality, safety and reliability of medical devices, while also making information more transparent for consumers.
 In the wake of various scandals, such as those involving breast implants and metal hip replacements, the definition of “medical devices” has also been significantly expanded in the new Regulations.